-Google has announced that it will rank sites higher if they have a responsive design, meaning a theme or template that enhances the user experience on both desktop and mobile devices by scaling according to width.
-Therefore, we cannot ignore this any longer if we want to keep at least the same ranking as before.
+Google ranks websites higher if they have a responsive design, meaning a theme or template that enhances the user experience on both desktop and mobile devices by scaling according to width.
+Therefore, you cannot ignore this if we want to keep at least the same ranking as before.
 After all, if your competition creeps up, it means your site slides down.
 No clue what Responsive Design means?
 Have a look at this video by Eric C.

 This is an excerpt of what Google says about the subject: